ruiichen/averagefacegenerator/README.md

 ## ⚙️ How it was built

-The first thing that was built was the algorithm to generate the faces.
+The algorithm involves the standard steps as followed.
 <ul>
   <li> From each facial image uploaded, dlib was used to calculate 68 facial landmarks.</li>
   <li> The images were then normalized to set dimensions using a similarity transform and overlapped by the corners of their eyes. </li>